Yoga has been around for more than 5,000 years, but it's enjoying newfound popularity.

 Studios that offer free yoga classes in Atlanta include the following:

-Your first class is free, and you can then take all the classes you'd like to for 10 days for $30.
+Your first class is free, and you can then take all the classes you'd like to for 2 weeks for $25 or 4 weeks for $40 (new students only).

 CorePower offers a first week of yoga for free.